 Moisture (Water activity)

 Bacteria can grow mostly in moisture rich environments.
-In food, bacteria love moisture rich conditions.
+In food, they love moisture rich conditions.
 Water activity means how much water is available in a food product.
 Such an example would be cucumbers, there is a high availability of water in cucumbers, lettuce and celery (95%).
 When compared to dried spices (5 – 50%).
 Most bacteria need at least 80% water to survive.

 Bacteria can grow in both oxygen rich and poor environments.
 This means sealed and unsealed products.
 Therefore, vacuum packed meals and foods are not free from concern.
-This also means exposing foods to the environment and leaving food uncovered allows bacteria to grow.
+This also means exposing foods to the environment and leaving food uncovered allows them to grow.

 - We now know that bacteria can survive in temperatures of between 0 – 65ºC (32 – 149ºF)